bthcode/gdb-plot/README.txt

 1. Configure gdb
      A. Add the lines in gdbinit to ~/.gdbinit, fix the paths
        NOTE: REPLACE 'THIS DIRECTORY' with the root directory of this repository
-     B. If you want to save to mat file or send to an iPython engine, uncomment the lines 'import savemat' and/or 'import engine_send'
+     B. If you want to save to mat file, uncomment the lines 'import savemat'

 2. Build any examples you want: